Making Apple Progressive Blur on the Web

 Zoom in on the broken part of the blur

-This artefact comes from using the blur, which doesn’t reach the edges (as there is no padding for the filter, it is just blurring it with the radius of 512px and not reaching the edge).
-To deal with this, I have scaled the image up by the factor of 1.2.
-No special reason to use 1.2, it just worked for most of the cases, while not cutting off too much of the image.
+The artifact occurs because the blur filter does not extend beyond the image edges (due to zero padding), resulting in incomplete blur even at 512px radius.
+To fix this, I scaled the image up by 1.2 times.
+This value worked well in most cases without cropping too much of the image.
 It is still a tradeoff, but if we are using the progressively blurred image as a card, we can afford our image to be cut off.
 Below is the comparison with the scaled image using blurs:

 comparison of the approaches, with the scaled image added